Amped America AMP 2400 Amplifier Reviewed

 Reading Time: 10 minutes

-From my latest experiences, it is high time we stop discounting Class D amplification as a serious high-fidelity option.
+From my latest experiences, it is high time we stop discounting Class D amplification (learn more about Class D here) as a serious high-fidelity option.
 Like the screaming metal-dome tweeters used in loudspeakers from the 1980s era that have been turned into refined resolution machines by technological advancements, Class D has matured into a refined, viable, efficient amplifier technology when properly implemented, as it is in the Amped America AMP 2400.
 I remember the days of selling high-end audio in the late 1990s and explaining what “digital amplifiers” were (a misnomer, since Class D amps are wholly analog in design) and how they could not reproduce high frequencies, but gave subwoofers the power they badly needed.

 Today, this technology that was birthed in the 1950’s by British Scientist Alec Reeves is reaching its full potential, and is employed by companies like Amped America, whose AMP 2400 delivers a bone-crunching 400 watts per channel into eight Ohms, and 800 watts per channel into four Ohms, without generating a lot of heat as a result of the fact that it doesn’t waste nearly as much energy as traditional audiophile amp topologies.
 Time to find out what all that power is truly made of, and if the AMP 2400 can compete with amplifiers at its above-average price-point.